Your Qualification Explained

 Higher National Certificate (HNC) – Level 4

 Higher National Certificates (HNC) are vocational qualifications designed to develop practical as well as theoretical skills and knowledge.
 They focus on equipping you with a practical understanding of your chosen subject and can lead directly to employment in specific industries; they may also count towards membership of professional bodies and other employer organisations.
-Upon successful completion of the HNC you can progress onto the related Foundation Degree at South Devon College.
+Upon successful completion of the HNC you can progress onto the related Foundation Degree at University Centre South Devon.

 What is a Foundation Degree (FdA and FdSc) – Level 5

 A Foundation Degree is a degree-level qualification that takes 2 years to complete, and is equivalent to the first 2 years of a traditional Honours Degree.
 Foundation Degrees focus on relevant, work-based skills within a particular career route or profession, and are designed to increase employability and progression opportunities.